wmorgan/dcos-docs/1.8/overview/concepts.md

 A Mesos agent node runs a discrete Mesos task on behalf of a framework.
 It is an agent instance registered with the Mesos master.
 The synonym of agent node is worker or slave node.
 See also [private][1] and [public][2] agent nodes.

+# <a name="bootstrap"></a>Bootstrap node

+The node where a custom DC/OS installation is run.
+For more information, see the [system requirements](/docs/1.8/administration/installing/custom/system-requirements/#bootstrap-node).

 # <a name="cloudtemplate"></a>Cloud template

 The [cloud templates][3] are optimized to run DC/OS.
 The templates are JSON-formatted text files that describe the resources and properties.